cap-on/celery-sqlalchemy-kit/README.md

 |time interval|run your task every ... seconds           |schedule = 15          |{"timedelta": 15}|
 |crontab          |define schedule as crontab, by creating a dict        |schedule = {"minute": 0, "hour": 9, "day_of_month": 15} | {"minute": 0, "hour": 9, "day_of_month": 15} |

-Now when you start your program, the scheduled tasks are added to your database in `routines`table and executed by a celery worker regarding the schedule you defined.
+Now when you start your program, the scheduled tasks are added to your database in `routines` table and executed by a celery worker within the schedule you defined.

 **NOTE**: In your database the schedules of tasks are saved as type JSON.
-Make sure to beware the correct syntax.
+Make sure to keep the correct syntax.

 #### 2.2.
 Create asynchronous scheduled tasks